dmitrysteblyuk/async-debugger/README.md

 Babel plugin and utilities for running async code at breakpoints.
 Plus REPL console for debugger statements in Node.

-## Installation
+## Installation and Usage

 ```bash
 yarn add --dev async-debugger
 ```

+Transpile your code with `async-debugger/babel-plugin`.
+See examples on how to do it [below](#examples).

+Use `await 'debugger'` statement instead of a regular `debugger` in async functions.

+When this statement is reached, the function execution will be paused and you will be able to debug it and run async code in browser console or node REPL.

 ## Problem

 In JavaScript it is not possible to run async code when execution is paused at a breakpoint (e.g. with `debugger` statement).

-Thus it is impossible to test any async logic in browser console when debugging/developing.
+Thus it is impossible to test any async code in browser console when debugging/developing.

 ## Solution

 AsyncDebugger pauses async functions when they reach the debugger statement and does not block async JS execution.

-The access to the variables in the scope is ensured by the **babel plugin** it implements.
+The access to the variables in the scope is ensured by the babel plugin it implements.

 For example, the code below: